silvio-machado/br-eval/README.md

 ```

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+# IMPORTANT NOTICE

+Disclaimer: The CPF and CNPJ generator functions provided by this library are intended solely for development and testing purposes.
+The generated numbers do not correspond to real individuals or companies and should not be used in production systems, official registrations, or for any illegal or fraudulent activities.
+Misuse of these functions is the sole responsibility of the user.